TNishimoto/renum/readme.md

 ### maximal_repeat.out

-This program outputs the suffix-tree intervals (a.k.a suffix-array interval) for all the maximal repeats in the string represented by a given BWT.
+This program outputs the LCP intervals for all the maximal repeats in the string represented by a given BWT.
+The output file is econded in binary format, and print.out can decode the encoded file.
 The program can use multithreading for computing maximal repeats.
 It works with a single thread if you use "-p 1".
 It uses all the processors in your computer if you use "-p -1" or you do not use the -p option.